Help your organisation to create a high impact performance culture while supporting your team

 Here are some tools that will help a lot.

-A pairs exercise that defuses over-emotional responses in a supportive way.
-Delegates will increase their ability to manage difficult situations and be seen to be consistently managing well.
+This will increase your ability to manage difficult situations and be seen to be consistently managing well.

 Listen Agree Pause

-In pairs, delegates gain a technique which allows delegates to ensure their appraisees feel heard and that they themselves are able to get their message across clearly.
+This is a technique which allows you to ensure your appraisees feel heard and that they themselves are able to get their message across clearly.

-Delegates learn a key technique, which creates respect, builds rapport and defuses potential conflict where necessary.
-This can be key in balancing the need to be supportive with demanding high performance.
+This can be key in balancing the need to be supportive while demanding high performance.

 Blame vs Effect